In this article you will read about:

 The Senex in Individuation

 The Sage is a seeker of truth, and this archetype operates from a fundamental principle that ‘the truth will set you free’.
-It is associated with attributes of self-reflection and understanding that enlightens our path to individuation.
-It implies asking questions to self in order to reach to the answers one seeks in life.
+It is associated with attributes of self-reflection and understanding that enlighten our path to individuation.
+It implies asking questions to self in order to reach the answers one seeks in life.